 How Do I Sue My Broker Through FINRA Arbitration?

 Once you hire your attorney specialist, the next step is to officially file the claim with FINRA.
 Your attorney would have already reviewed your documents and conducted the client interview, or at least he should have done such things prior to taking your case on contingency.
 A seasoned professional wants to make sure there is a light at the end of the tunnel for both lawyer and client.
 The filing process with FINRA may appear simple, but it may be deceiving.
 The first document an investor, or Claimant, must file to start the arbitration process is the Statement of Claim, which is the document or pleading filed with FINRA that states the facts and allegations being made.
 Drafting this document requires skill, experience, and nuance.
-It's similar to what one would file in state and Federal court, however the filing cannot be like the ones filed in court.
+It's similar to what one would file in state and Federal court, however, the filing cannot be like the ones filed in court.
 An experienced FINRA attorney will know how much to say and what to say for the optimum impact on the arbitrators.

 It is important to understand that the arbitration panel is typically composed of three arbitrators.
 It is also important to understand that an arbitration hearing is conceptually similar to a traditional trial.
 In trial, there is a judge, who rules on the law, and there is the jury who determines issues of fact.
 In an arbitration hearing, the arbitrators act as both judge and jury, ruling on legal issues and determining the facts.
-Its important your attorney knows how to play to that specific audience as it is different from the judge/jury trial setting.
+It is important your attorney knows how to play to that specific audience as it is different from the judge/jury trial setting.

-After the case is officially filed, the brokerage firm gets to respond with its "Answer" which is usually filed with inaccuracies, distortions, and falsehoods, if not lies.
+After the case is officially filed, the brokerage firm gets to respond with its "Answer" which is usually filled with inaccuracies, distortions, and falsehoods, if not lies.
 Many a client has been shocked by the positions taken by the financial advisor that was once a person considered a friend.
-The next step is choosing the arbitrators.
-FINRA provides a list from which your lawyer can strike and rank.
-Once again its important that your securities counsel knows the system and the players that make up the potential FINRA arbitrator pool.
+As can be imagined, the brokerage houses generally hire high priced attorneys skilled in their craft.
+This skill specifically includes the ability to twist the fact patterns and lay blame on the investor.